 Every new mom plans to be the best mom.
-During pregnancy, our expectations, dreams, and hopes for life with our baby build up with each passing week.
+During pregnancy, our expectations, dreams, and hopes for a life with our baby build up with each passing week.
 But many moms, especially first-timers, find that when the reality of a newborn sets in, this idyllic plan does not come true.
 So, at any time during the first few weeks, a certain number of women will be asking themselves: “Why do I cry so much if I’m happy with my baby?”.
 The good news is that this is normal and that it’s also manageable once you understand what’s going on.

 So, what is going on?